American Sign Language: Classification

 ASL emerged as a language in the American School for the Deaf (ASD), founded by Thomas Gallaudet in 1817, which brought together Old French Sign Language, various village sign languages, and home sign systems.
 ASL was created in that situation by language contact.
-ASL was influenced by its forerunners but distinct from all of them.
+ASL is influenced by its forerunners, yet linguistically distinct.

 The influence of French Sign Language (LSF) on ASL is readily apparent; for example, it has been found that about 58% of signs in modern ASL are cognate to Old French Sign Language signs.
 However, that is far less than the standard 80% measure used to determine whether related languages are actually dialects.
-That suggests that nascent ASL was highly affected by the other signing systems brought by the ASD students although the school's original director, Laurent Clerc, taught in LSF.
+That suggests nascent ASL was highly affected by the other signing systems brought by the ASD students although the school's original director, Laurent Clerc, taught in LSF.
 In fact, Clerc reported that he often learned the students' signs rather than conveying LSF:

 It has been proposed that ASL is a creole in which LSF is the superstrate language and the native village sign languages are substrate languages.
 However, more recent research has shown that modern ASL does not share many of the structural features that characterize creole languages.
 ASL may have begun as a creole and then undergone structural change over time, but it is also possible that it was never a creole-type language.
-There are modality-specific reasons that sign languages tend towards agglutination, such as the ability to simultaneously convey information via the face, head, torso, and other body parts.
+There are modality-specific reasons that signed languages tend towards agglutination, such as the ability to simultaneously convey information via the face, head, torso, and other body parts.
 That might override creole characteristics such as the tendency towards isolating morphology.
 Additionally, Clerc and Thomas Hopkins Gallaudet may have used an artificially constructed form of manually coded language in instruction rather than true LSF.